Meeting: Conversational analysis

 Meetings have been studied using conversation analysis.
 Meetings are thought of as a distinct speech exchange system with different norms and rules.
 Participants may move in and out of the conversation exchange system during the meeting.
 A meeting will often have a chair who has some control over the discussion in the meeting.
 The chair may have a superior position in a social hierarchy or be appointed as a facilitator.

 The beginning of the meeting speech exchange system is often indicated by nonverbal cues, or stating the purpose of the meeting.
 In formal meetings, the chair has control over turn-taking in a conversation.
 In informal meetings the participants often decide for themselves who turn taking functions with the chair occasionally intervening.
 Non-verbal communication with the chair may be used to take a turn.

 Often the chair will control the choice of topic of discussion, different chairs will control the conversation in different ways.
-A pre-closing formulation is an individuals summarization of the groups understanding of a topic.
+A pre-closing formulation is an individual's summarization of the groups understanding of a topic.
 Silence is often used to indicate agreement to this final formalization.
 Turns within a topic are expected to be related to previous turns of the topic as a whole.
 In settings turns are long and more loosely related to the previous turns.
 In these cases, the speaker may introduce the subject matter of the turn and related it to the agenda topic.